Andy Burnham decision ‘done and dusted’, insists minister amid Labour anger

 In a statement on social media, he insisted he would “return with full focus” to his mayoral job and he urged unity in the face of “the divisive politics of Reform”.

+Elsewhere, GB News presenter and former university academic Matt Goodwin was named as Reform UK’s candidate in the race.

-Elsewhere, Nigel Farage announced Reform UK will reveal its candidate for the by-election on Tuesday and said its chances were “considerably better” than before Mr Burnham was blocked from standing.
+Nigel Farage earlier said the party’s chances were “considerably better” than before Mr Burnham was blocked from standing while Mr Goodwin described the contest as a “referendum on Keir Starmer.”

-Labour launched an early attack on the rival party’s campaign on Tuesday, accusing chairman Lee Anderson of appearing in the “wrong constituency” in a series of social media posts.
+Labour launched an early attack on the rival party’s campaign on Tuesday, accusing Reform chief whip Lee Anderson of appearing in the “wrong constituency” in a series of social media posts.

 In pictures posted on Facebook on Saturday, Mr Anderson joined activists near a building believed to be the Stanley House Function Rooms, a Greater Manchester venue outside the boundaries of Gorton and Denton.